 - Define baseline and target metrics to determine the effectiveness, maturity and risks associated with the privacy program

-- Collect and analyze data for each metric and evaluate program effectiveness, maturity and risks, and areas for enhancement, improvement and risk mitigation
+- Collect and analyze data for each metric and evaluate program effectiveness, maturity and risks, as well as areas for enhancement, improvement and risk mitigation

-Consistent with our privacy values, we continue to believe that trust is core to our privacy mission.
+In keeping with our privacy values, we continue to believe that trust is at the core of our privacy mission.
 We define Privacy TRUST as supporting each of the operational privacy and data protection principles to which we adhere:

 T—Transparency: Being clear about how personal information is collected, used and disclosed (supports our privacy principle of Notice)